bjchia/bjchia.github.io/notetoself.md

 College is your time to explore.
 Make sure you are continually taking the time to try new things. -Micah Marmorstein

 Do the scary thing first then be afraid

+Working in your career or on your career

+“The past is just a story we tell ourselves” *Her* Movie